comodopines/practice-git/Exercises.md

 ###add file2.txt to staging area
 $ git add file2.txt

-###Check file1.txt and file2.txt should be in green meaning it is in staging area.
+###Check file1.txt and file2.txt should be in green font
+###representing them being in staging area.
 $ git status

 ###Below command should show file1.txt and file2.txt
+###This can only confirm if file is in staging area or not
+###Only a good test if files are being staged for the first time
+###As even after doing commit these files should be present here
 $ git ls-files -s

 ###Should have content something similar to below